-- 1. Successfully complete 128 credits. - Achieve a grade of "C-" or higher in Anatomy and Physiology I, Anatomy and Physiology II (Classes of 2021 & 2022).
-A grade of C- or higher for Anatomy and Physiology for Nursing and Genetics for Healthcare (Classes of 2023 & 2024).
-Achieve a grade of "C-" or higher in each of the nursing courses. - 3.
-Maintain a cumulative grade point average (CGPA) of 2.4 or higher. - 4.
+- 1. Successfully complete 128 credits. - Achieve a grade of "C-" or higher in NU110 Introduction to Professional Nursing, BI110 Anatomy and Physiology for Nursing and NU211 Genetics for Healthcare - 3.
+Achieve a grade of "C-" or higher in the exam portion and overall grade in each of the nursing courses. - 4.
+Maintain a cumulative grade point average (CGPA) of 2.4 or higher. - 5.
 Successfully pass a comprehensive examination.